 Louisa Stevens (BA MA) is an affiliate of J P French Associates.
 She worked at J P French Associates from 2004 – 2014 and is a specialist in speaker comparison, transcription and disputed utterance analysis and carries out research into voice quality and individual speaker characteristics.
 Louisa Stevens was also a Teaching Fellow at the University of York and lectured in forensic speech science at postgraduate level.

-Louisa Stevens is a member of the British Association of Academic Phoneticians (BAAP) and sits on the executive committee of the International Association for Forensic Phonetics and Acoustics (IAFPA).
+Louisa Stevens is a member of the British Association of Academic Phoneticians (BAAP) and the International Association for Forensic Phonetics and Acoustics (IAFPA).

 Louisa Stevens has worked for over nine years on hundreds of cases in the areas of forensic speaker comparison, transcription and disputed utterance analysis as well as other miscellaneous cases.
 She regularly produced reports and gave evidence in the witness box in the UK and abroad.